 - Cilantro, crushed peanuts, or coconut milk for garnish (optional)

-- 5. If using a blender or food processor, let the soup cool for at least 10 minutes and then carefully ladle it into a food processor and blitz until smooth, working in batches if necessary.
+- If using a blender or food processor, let the soup cool for at least 10 minutes and then carefully ladle it into a food processor and blitz until smooth, working in batches if necessary.
 The soup will be quite thick.
-If a thinner soup is desired, add stock as necessary.
-Return the soup to the pan and, if necessary, rewarm over low heat.
+If a thinner soup is desired, add stock.
+Return the soup to the pan and, if needed, rewarm over low heat.
 If using an immersion or stick blender, stick the blender straight in the pot and puree until smooth.
-If a thinner soup is desired, add stock as necessary.
-If necessary, rewarm over low heat.
+If a thinner soup is desired, add stock.
+If needed, rewarm over low heat.